 In his 1977 paper “Categories of Art” Kendall Walton argues that aesthetic categories like “piano music” or “bust” determine how an audience ascribes aesthetic significance to the non-aesthetic properties of the work such as their shape, matter or sound.
 Walton calls the perceptible properties that determine whether it belongs to a given category of artwork “standard”.
 The work’s “variable properties” by contrast are irrelevant to categorical membership and can vary within a category.
 These fix its distinctive aesthetic or expressive characteristics.
 Contra-standard properties, finally, are properties possession of which tend to disqualify a work from a category (e.g. being a relief disqualifies a work as a painting, etc.) (339).

 While standard properties may not directly fix the aesthetic properties of a work (what it expresses, resembles, evokes, etc.) they are not aesthetically neutral.
 They play an organising role in determining what is normal or to be expected of a work of the corresponding category.
 They inform our expectations and interpretations of the work; thus the way in which its nonaesthetic properties acquire aesthetic significance.
 We hear a melody in the Adagio Cantabile of Beethoven’s Pathetique as legato or “sung” if exhibits the standard marks of piano performance.
 A vocal performance played on a sampler with sonic envelope of piano note (sharp attack and quick decay) might be heard as strangely robotic even though the onset and decay of each sung note would be identical in speed (Walton 1977, 350).
-Aesthetic categories are like frames that encode what is expected of or proper to a work.
+Aesthetic categories are thus like frames that encode what is expected of or proper to a work.
 If Walton is right, all art works must be “framed” in this sense.
 They must be composed of readable marks which allow us to hear/see, etc. the work as belonging to a relevant category.

 Interestingly, Jacques Derrida also considered the role of frames and framing in Kant’s aesthetics in “Parergon”, an essay in The Truth in Painting.
 Kant thought that aesthetic judgement should not concern itself with irrelevant aspects of a work – an ostentatious gold leaf frame around a delicate watercolour, say.
 Such finery distracts us from the beautiful form of the work proper.
-Yet if, with Walton, we understand such “parerga” (outworks, supplements to the main work) as essential to the aesthetic effect of a work they cannot be simply outside the work.
+Yet if, with Walton, we understand such parerga (outworks, supplements to the main work) as essential to the aesthetic effect of a work they cannot be simply outside the work.
 The effect of the work proper, depends on this supplement.

 The parergon has an ambiguous position according to Derrida.
 It is necessary for the work to work; yet not part of the work considered as an immediate object of aesthetic judgement.
 It supplements the work but also supplants it by making its effect depend on something outside of it (See also Roden 2004).

 Other supposedly standard properties present the opposite problem, being in the social or institutional context of a “work”.
 They seem too distant from the work as normally conceived, rather than too close.
 This is evident in 20th Century avant-garde art.
-For example, Marcel Duchamp’s Fountain and John Cage’s 4′ 33″ depend on the social staging of the gallery or concert hall respectively for their impact and existence.
+For example, Marcel Duchamp’s Fountain and John Cage’s silent piece 4′ 33″ depend on the social staging of the gallery or concert hall respectively for their impact and existence.
 Much the same can be said of later site-specific art, as in the work of Daniel Buren or the Art and Language Collective.

-It is misleading to describe such properties as ‘standard’, then, since their very readability means that they can be iterated and deterritorialized by critical operations, acquiring new functions and stabilities; and that they are generative of the new, as in Cézanne’s reconstructions of volume, colour and surface.
-Thus the work operates as a productive event composed of nested frames or ‘framings’.
-Properties only appear standard when that mutant potential becomes repeated widely enough to pass as a social code – but as Derrida would insist, this very repeatability instigates a virtual power of dehiscence, which can explode and derange anywhere, always capable of altering and deranging institutions and perceptions rather than stabilizing them.
+It is misleading to describe such properties as ‘standard’, then, since their very readability means that they can be redeployed by critical operations, acquiring new functions and stabilities; and that they are generative of the new, as in Cézanne’s reconstructions of volume, colour and surface, or Duchamp’s innovations.
+Thus the work seems to operates as a productive event composed of nested frames or ‘framings’.
+Properties only appear standard when that potential becomes used and replicated widely enough to pass as a social code.
+Derrida would insist that this very repeatability instigates a virtual power of dehiscence, which can explode and derange anywhere, always capable of altering and deranging institutions and perceptions rather than stabilizing them.

 Roden, D., 2004.
 “The Subject” in Reynolds J, and J. Roffe, in Understanding Derrida, Bloomsbury, pp.93-102.

-Walton, K. (1977).
+Walton, K. 1977.
 “Categories of Art”.
 The Philosophical Review, Vol. 79, No 3 (July.
 1970).
 Pp. 334-367.